nerdyc/Squeal/README.md

 Step #3 is necessary because SQLite is a library not a module.
 Swift can only import modules, and the `module.map` defines a module for SQLite so it can be imported into Swift code.

+NOTE: If see an issue like "Could not build Objective-C module 'sqlite3'", ensure you have the XCode command-line tools installed.
+They're required for the module.map to work correctly.

 ## Accessing a Database

 Databases are accessed through the `Database` class.
 Squeal supports creating on-disk, temporary, and in-memory